zapdor/candidate-task/README.md

 - You should work with GitHub repository to store and manage your code.
 - You should be using Python 3.6+
 - You are required to write your code using OOP concepts
+- You are required to write tests for your code using pytest framework
 - Document your code as much as needed

 ### Before starting this task